jason-anca/VuLPES-Web-App/README.md

 - Once entities can be pushed into the table, write code to salt and hash passwords, which will then be pushed to DynamoDB

 # Current Features
-- Ability to push items to DynamoDB table
+- Ability to push items to DynamoDB table.
 - Validation checking if partition key and sort key already exist in the database.
 Prevents duplicates.
+- Read entries from Database.